Incremental Innovation – The What, Why, and How

 These kinds of improvement could range from anything like better instructions to better quality materials and redesigned user interfaces.

 Let’s consider an organization that has a lot of information intensive back office processes, for example internal and external reporting.

 For them, automating some of the processes that take the most time would save significant chunks of both time and money, and free those resources for actually creating value instead of pushing papers.

-With the rise of Robotic Process Automation (RPA), there are more and more opportunities for eliminating tedious, time-consuming tasks while simultaneously reducing the number of mistakes and errors that occur due to human error.
+With the rise of Robotic Process Automation (RPA), more advanced AI systems, and features like Viima's Workflow Automation, there are more and more opportunities for eliminating tedious, time-consuming tasks while simultaneously reducing the number of mistakes and errors that occur due to human error.

 3. Minimizing waste

 For a large-scale manufacturer or retailer, waste is often a big deal.

 When the volumes are high but margins low, even small changes in the amount of waste in their processes can make a huge impact on the bottom-line.